 The Pros and Cons

 - Easier submission process.
-So you can go it alone or you can hire someone to help you through this process.
-Your literary agent will help you go over your query letters and they’ll help you refine your manuscript even more to make it easier for the publishing house to say yes to your book.
-Your agent can also send out simultaneous submissions, which is something most publishing house don’t like you doing when you’re going it alone.
+So you can go it alone, or you can hire someone to help you through this process.
+Your literary agent will help you go over your query letters, and they’ll help you refine your manuscript even more, to make it easier for the publishing house to say yes to your book.
+Your agent can also send out simultaneous submissions, which is something most publishing houses don’t like.

 - Contacts and connections.
-They know who to contact, who to submit to, the standards that publishers look for, the best practices when dealing with a publisher, etc..
-They know what to do and who to talk to in order to get your manuscript published.
+They know who to contact, who to submit to, the standards that publishers look for, the best practices when dealing with a publisher, etc. They know what to do and who to talk to to get your manuscript published.

 - Having someone on your side.
 They have a vested interest in getting you published and landing a good deal.
 They will hopefully really enjoy your book as well.
 They’re going to make sure that you don’t give up or get screwed over.

 - They could be dodgy.
-Unfortunately, there are people out there that like to get paid a whole bunch and then do nothing for you.
+Unfortunately, there are scammers out there looking to take advantage of the uninformed.

-- Even on the lists above always check out the agent some more.
-Just because the’re on the list it doesn’t always mean they’re going to be good for you.
+- Double-check any of the agents on the above websites further.
+Just because they’re on the list doesn’t mean that they will be a good fit for you.

-- Always always always read the fine print of any contract before you sign anything.
+- Always read the fine print before you sign a contract.

 - The waiting game.
 So, you know that wait I was talking about in my Traditional Publishing post.
 Well, it gets longer.
 On top of the process of submitting to a publishing house, you also now have to submit to agents and get accepted by one of them as well.
 Your time to get published is extended another few months to a year, on top of the publishing time.

 - Some styles and genres are harder to represent.
-There are some genres, such as literary fiction (it’s a little snooty), non-fiction, children’s literature, poetry and short stories, that literary agents don’t take on as much.
-They are out to make money and they’re going to want to have a commercial success on their hands before they are going to accept it into their repertoire.
-So, in these cases it is often easier to approach traditional publishers yourself.
+Some genres, such as literary fiction (it’s a little snooty), non-fiction, children’s literature, poetry, and short stories, that literary agents don’t take on as much.
+They are out to make money, and they’re going to want to have a commercial success on their hands before they accept it.
+So, in these cases, it is often easier to approach traditional publishers yourself.

 That’s all I have for you today!
 As my big quick take away for this post, if you’re going to solicit an agent to help you, is to do your research!
 It will save you time, heartache and money in the long run.